RettBehrens/installFest/mac-dev-tools.md

 	6. Double-click Security & Privacy.
 	7. Select the Lock to make changes at the bottom-left of the screen.
 	8. Select the Anywhere radio button to allow this app to open.
+		> Note: For Sierra OS and beyond, the Anywhere radio button is not enabled.
+Follow the instructions on [this link](http://osxdaily.com/2016/09/27/allow-apps-from-anywhere-macos-gatekeeper/) to re-enable it.
 9. You may also see an issue with the Accessibility API when opening the App.
 If you do, navigate to the Security & Privacy menu as above.
 	10. Select the Privacy tab at the top of the Security & Privacy menu.
 	11. Select Accessibility